 When a young prince meets a beautiful girl from a faraway world, what gift might he give her to prove his love, and dangers await when his quest leads beyond time and space, beyond himself, into the World of Dream?

 As a youth, Yian rarely saw the Hunter (or, as his people called it, the Lover, resplendent in the blue of young stars) for he was rarely outside.
 Yian spent much of his childhood in the library of his mother the queen, reading ancient tales and modern stories written by the lore-masters and entertainers of his own age.
 By his teenage years, he had grown to be quite intelligent and well-learned.
 Even at a young age, he studied many of the hidden secrets of his world’s history and the magic of letters and words in his own language.
-As he grew up, he studied the tales and scripts of other worlds and the powers behind them.
+As he grew up, he read tales in the scripts of other worlds, and within him grew a deep respect for the power behind them.
 He was quite content until one day his father, the king, interrupted his studies.

 “Son.”
 The king was annoyed that the youth was scrawling notes from a book onto a piece of paper and not giving him full attention, but had become quite used to Yian’s absentmindedness.
 “You just passed your sixteenth cycle and are coming into manhood.
 You must expand your studies to include the offices of kingship.
 Law and justice, social and economic matters—”

 “Yes, Father,” Yian said, scrawling a note to find books on such matters and add them to his already-long reading list.

 The king sighed.
 “Also, I think it would be wise for you to travel and see the world, and perhaps look for a young woman to be your queen, eh?”